lambdaschool-codegrade/web-46-web-sprint-challenge-advanced-web-applications-vannguyen141290/README.md

 * Push commits: git push origin <firstName-lastName>.
 * RUN npm install to install your dependencies.
 * RUN npm start to start your application.

 ### Task 2: Project Requirements
 Your finished project must include all of the following requirements. **Unlike other projects, the local server used here can not be accessed through the browser.
 It is started automatically and without the need for starting a server.js file.
 Feel free to ignore any messages related to MSW or mock service workers.
 For this and the rest of your sprint challenges, test the functioning of the server directly through your http calls.**

 **See reference materials at the bottom of the this document for details on use the API.**

 #### Authentication
-> *Build a login form to authenticate your users along with all the components and utilities needed to support authentication.*
+> *Build a l

-* [ ] In `Login.js`, build all UI and state functionality needed to capture a username and password.
+* [x ] In `Login.js`, build all UI and state functionality needed to capture a username and password.
-* [ ] Add in two routes that display the login component, one for the default path '/' and one for the login path '/login'.
+* [x ] Add in two routes that display the login component, one for the default path '/' and one for the login path '/login'.
-* [ ] **Make sure that the input for your username and password includes the id="username" and id="password" attributes and an id="submit" on the login button.
+* [ x] **Make sure that the input for your username and password includes the id="username" and id="password" attributes and an id="submit" on the login button.
 Codegrade autotests will fail without them.**
-* [ ] Build in functionality that would allow an error to be displayed in the provided p tag if either the username or password is incorrect.
+* [x ] Build in functionality that would allow an error to be displayed in the provided p tag if either the username or password is incorrect.
-* [ ] **Make sure your error p tag has an id="error" attribute attached.
+* [x ] **Make sure your error p tag has an id="error" attribute attached.
 Codegrade autotests will fail without them.**
-* [ ] Construct an http request that retrieves an auth token from the server when the username `Lambda` and the password `School` is passed into the request.
+* [ x] Construct an http request that retrieves an auth token from the server when the username `Lambda` and the password `School` is passed into the request.
-* [ ] Save the token to localStorage.
+* [x ] Save the token to localStorage.
-* [ ] Build a `axiosWithAuth` module within the helpers folder to create an instance of axios with the authentication header.
+* [x ] Build a `axiosWithAuth` module within the helpers folder to create an instance of axios with the authentication header.
 * [ ] Build a `PrivateRoute` component within the components folder and use it to protect the route that renders the `BubblesPage` component.
 * [ ] In `App.js`, build the backend to the logout button.
 When pressed, send an http request to the logout endpoint and remove the authentication token from localStorage.
 Use window.location.href to redirect to the login page.